juanmanuelferrera/gtd-E/README.md

      :group 'task-manager)

-# GTD+E Task Manager Overview
+# Gtd+E Task Manager Overview

-The GTD+E Task Manager is a simple elisp-based system for integrating the Getting Things Done (GTD) methodology with enhanced task organization.
+The Gtd+E Task Manager is a simple elisp-based system for integrating the Getting Things Done (GTD) methodology with enhanced task organization.
 It provides sections for different tasks, allowing efficient tracking and prioritizing.

 ## Task Sections